ManuDavila/module-login-php/README.md

 Module properties:

-· Ajax request for validate input value
+ï¿½ Ajax request for validate input value

-· Filter data
+ï¿½ Filter data

-· Confirmation email in the Register and  Recover password · Encryptation of password
+ï¿½ Confirmation email in the Register and  Recover password

+ï¿½ Encryptation of password

-· File for users table for install in mysql
+ï¿½ File for users table for install in mysql

-· Support  for the gravatar images
+ï¿½ Support  for the gravatar images

-· sessions for private sites
+ï¿½ sessions for private sites

 Configuration:

-· Download on github and extract in your folder project.
+ï¿½ Download on github and extract in your folder project.

-· Config the file login/config.php
+ï¿½ Config the file login/config.php

 //include email from notifications define("email_admin", "youremail@here.com");